Oklahoma State Cowboys football: Mike Gundy era (2005–2025)

-Under Gundy there have been a series of NFL quality wide receivers to come through Boone Pickens Stadium.
-These include Adarius Bowman, Dez Bryant, Justin Blackmon, James Washington, and Tylan Wallace.
 On December 3, 2011, the Cowboys won their first Big 12 Championship in school history with a 44–10 victory over rival Oklahoma in the Bedlam Series.
 The nationally third-ranked Cowboys eventually went on to win the Tostitos Fiesta Bowl by beating fourth-ranked Stanford in overtime, 41–38, on January 2, 2012.
 Early in the 2012 season, he notched his 63rd win as head coach, passing Jones as the winningest coach in school history.
-On October 29, 2016, Mike Gundy recorded his 100th victory as a head coach with a 37–20 win over # 10 West Virginia.
-In the process, notching his sixth victory over a top 10 ranked school.
-Gundy is the only Oklahoma State football coach to record 100 victories, and only the 6th coach to reach such a milestone with his current school.
-Oklahoma State beat Oklahoma in Bedlam on November 27, 2021 to reach 5th place in the AP poll coming into championship weekend where they were defeated by Baylor, 21-16, in the Big 12 Championship.
+The Cowboys would finish 8–5 that year, ending the season with a blowout win over Purdue in the Heart of Dallas Bowl.
+Gundy would lead Oklahoma State to another 10-win season in 2013, finishing with a close loss to Missouri in the Cotton Bowl.
+The Cowboys would go 7–6 in 2014, upsetting Oklahoma in Norman before defeating Washington in the Cactus Bowl.
+Gundy would then lead Oklahoma State to three straight 10-win seasons, going 10–3 from 2015 to 2017, making a Sugar Bowl appearance and winning the Alamo Bowl and Camping World Bowl.
+On October 29, 2016, Mike Gundy recorded his 100th victory as a head coach with a 37–20 win over 10th-ranked West Virginia.
+Gundy was the only Oklahoma State football coach to record 100 victories, and only the 6th coach to reach such a milestone with his current school.
+The Cowboys would again finish above .500 in 2018, going 7–6 and defeating 24th-ranked Missouri in the Liberty Bowl.
+The Cowboys would improve to 8–5 in 2019, featuring a Texas Bowl appearance, before a successful 8–3 campaign in 2020, culminated by a victory over Miami in the Cheez-It Bowl.